Resource mapping

 3. Click on "OK".

-You return to the "Resource mapping" dialog box.
+You are taken back to the "Resource mapping" dialog box.

 The resource key created is displayed.